viccic/Thesis_Victoria_Tsalapati/README.md

 - Run *main_Voxel_Grid_Case_2nd_Approach.py*
 - Access the results per voxel size and inside the **Output_Voxel_Grid_Case_2nd_Approach** folder:
   1. XYZ file of point cloud,
-  2. PNG file of plot processing duration per voxel size
+  2. PNG file of plot of processing duration per voxel size

   and for each voxel size and number of grid:
   1. OBJ file of `"voxels_<voxel size>_<number of grid>_m.obj"`,
-  2. TXT file containing the information about the voxel grid (maximum and minimum number of points inside a voxel, number voxels per grid),
+  2. TXT file containing the information about the voxel grid (maximum and minimum number of points inside a voxel, number of voxels per grid),
   3. TXT file containing the processing duration.